DWI Accidents Involving Injury

 Stress can cause a person to act differently.
-Most people would hopefully agree that a car accident can be a very stressful event.
-Further, most people would hopefully agree that we should make sure no one in injured after an accident.
+Hopefully, most people would agree that a car accident can be a very stressful event.
+Further, most people would hopefully agree that we should check for any injuries after an accident.
+And, hopefully most of us would agree that no one would intentionally want to be in an accident or injure another person in an accident. it is also possible that a person may seem intoxicated, but other factors such as a medical event, could appear as intoxication to others when it is simply not the case.
 But, again, stress can sometimes cause a person to do something they wouldn’t normally do, including leaving an accident.
-The problem, though, is that leaving an accident may lead to criminal punishment, not just a personal injury case.
+However, keep in mind that leaving an accident may lead to criminal punishment, not just a personal injury case.

 Texas Transportation Code § 550.021 defines the offense of “Accident Involving Personal Injury or Death.”